 No. It’s not.

-Instead, it’s requesting the return of three slaves.
-However, there are several articles on this page, so how can we identify this article distinct from other ones?
+Instead, it requests the return of three slaves.
+However, there are several articles on this page, so how can we identify this article as distinct from others?
 That’s when I added the persons London, Peter, and Simon to the citation.
 It now looks like this.

 "$75 Reward," (The Weekly Standard, Raleigh, North Carolina), 4 Mar 1840, slave return announcement London, Peter, and Simon; Newspapers.com (newspapers.com : accessed 1 Dec 2022), page 3, col 6.